-Equanimity meditation trains to help accept the good and the not so good.
+Equanimity mindfulness practice trains to help accept the good and the not so good.
 Equanimity to every person, emotion and experience is considered as one of the highest of virtues…

 BUT, in reality, this is easier said than done.
 We cling to the good memories, feel bad about the unfortunate turn of events in our life and finally, we feel repelled to some people.